To the Editor:

 Bill from New York

 A lot of verbiage but not much light.
 I have been reading the same “advice” in dozens of other places since 2008.
 Nothing concrete here.
 If the return of hedge funds is between stocks and bonds, why bother, particularly with their expenses?
 As has been pointed out by other AAII members, 12% divided in three sectors is hardly a big deal.
 How about interviewing someone who is putting their suggestions on the line?
-The comments (posted to AAII.com) are the stars of this article.
+The comments (posted to AAII.com) are the

 Richard from California